Generative Compositional Augmentations for Scene Graph Prediction: Experiments

 \textbf{Evaluating the quality of SG perturbations.} We show examples of SG perturbations in Fig.~\ref{fig:examples} and in \suppl.
 In case of \textsc{Rand}, most of the created triplets are implausible as a result of random perturbations. \textsc{Neigh} leads to very likely compositions, but less often provides rare plausible compositions.
 In contrast, \structn~can create plausible compositions that are rare or more frequent depending on $\alpha$.

-We also analyzed the quality of SG perturbations using the metrics proposed in \S~\ref{sec:sg_quality}: Hit rates (Fig.~\ref{fig:hit_rates}) and BERT-based (Fig.~\ref{fig:results_semantic}).
-For hit rates, we varied $\alpha$ of \structn~and confirmed that lower $\alpha$ results in the best hit rate on zero-shots and 10-shots, while larger $\alpha$ values are better for 100-shot and all-shots.
-This generally aligns well with the SGG results for different $\alpha$ in Table~\ref{table:main_results}.
-Devising a perturbation strategy universally strong across all metrics is challenging and \textsc{Neigh} can be viewed as such an attempt, which shows average hit rates for all test subsets, but low performance in all SGG metrics.
-For BERT-based evaluation we estimate the quality of both the GT and perturbed SGs.
+We also analyzed the quality of real and perturbed SGs using the BERT-based metric (\S~\ref{sec:sg_quality}).
 We found that the overall test set has on average the highest BERT scores, while lower-shot subsets gradually decrease in ``semantic plausibility'', which aligns with our intuition.
-We then perturbed an entire SG of each test sample using different perturbation strategies.
-Surprisingly, we found that test-zs and completely random SGs have almost the same, very low, plausibility. \textsc{Neigh} produces SGs of fixed plausibility in between 10-shot and 100-shot.
-In contrast, with \structn~we can gradually slide between these two levels, which helped us to obtain strong SGG results.
-The BERT scores, however, are not tied to the VG dataset that we used.
-So, for the same level of semantic plausibility the methods can have quite different hit rates.
+We then perturbed all nodes of all test SGs using our perturbation strategies.
+Surprisingly, real test-zs SGs have very low plausibility close to \textsc{Rand}-based SGs. \textsc{Neigh} produces SGs of plausibility between real 10-shot and 100-shot SGs.
+In contrast, with \structn~we can gradually slide between low and high plausibility, which enabled better SGG results.
+The BERT scores, however, are not tied to the VG dataset.
+So, semantic plausibility per BERT may be different from the likelihood per VG.\looseness-1